-Our empirical results make contributions to a few lines of research.
+Our empirical results speak to a few lines of research.
 One is a new perspective to the literature on identity choices.
 Despite many fruitful studies on the determinants of identity, we have not seen any previous study of the interplay among individual material incentives, intrinsic motives and social norms.
-Our paper may open avenues for future research on identity choices in other contexts.
+Our paper may open avenues for future research on identity choices in other settings.

-A second contribution is specific to China, where the economics and politics of ethnicity have been an important issue, yet rarely studied with economic methods.
-In future work, we will extend our empirical analysis to predictions from a model of directed marriage search, asking which individuals end up in mixed couples in the first place.
+A second value added is specific to China, where the economics and politics of ethnicity have been an important issue, yet rarely studied with economic methods.
+In future work, we hope to extend our empirical analysis to predictions from a model of directed marriage search, asking which individuals end up in mixed couples in the first place.
 Then, the ethnic choices for children analyzed in this paper would help determine the continuation value from the marriage stage.

-Finally, we hope our paper makes a more general contribution: to understand how individual (material and intrinsic) motives and social motives interact in shaping individual choices.
-Our methodology for empirically investigating how social concerns modify the effect of individual incentives can plausibly be applied to other economic, political or social choices - e.g., in tax evasion, political participation, or fertility - which may reflect an interplay between individual and social motives.
+Finally, we hope that our paper makes a more general contribution by taking the first steps towards a general understanding how individual (material and intrinsic) motives and social motives interact in shaping individual choices.
+As mentioned in the introduction, this is an issue we know too little about.
+It seems to us that Benabou and Tirole's theoretical framework is rich and flexible enough to be adapted to different types of decisions by individuals and households.
+Our empirical methodology for using micro data to investigate how social reputations modify the effect of individual incentives can be brought to bear on other economic, political or social choices, where individual as well as social motives play important roles.
+We believe that more such research should follow.
+It is only by applying a similar approach to a set of different issues - e.g., in tax evasion, political participation, or fertility - that we may learn general lessons about the interplay between individual and social motives.